jameslnewell/tradie-v4/docs/templates.md

 A script **MUST** expose:

-- A `./cli.js` module that exports a function.
+- A `lib/__args__.js` module that exports a function.
 The function will be passed an instance of `yargs` and should configure the necessary commands and arguments it requires.
-- A `./scripts` directory cotaining a module for each configured command.
+- A `lib` directory cotaining a module for each configured command e.g. `lib/build.js`.
 Each script module should export a function that returns a promise when the command is complete.
 The script will be passed a configuration object, configured as desired by a template.